tcnguyen/ner_cnn_lstm_crf/NOTE.md

     - pretrained word embeddings (glove)
     - output of the convnet on characters

-==> There is no (not yet) hand-made features on word levels or character levels as in the paper
+There is no hand-made features on word levels or character levels as in the paper since we expect that this can be learnt by the character level cnn.

 - Word input vectors (sentences) are feeded to a bi-LSTM model